 This post is also available in: Português

-The Mozilla Thunderbird is an intelligent choice of an email client, it is a software designed to ease the management of day-to-day emails.
+The Mozilla Thunderbird is an intelligent choice of an email client.
+It is software designed to ease the management of day-to-day emails.
 It’s a great alternative to Microsoft Outlook.
 If you are using it as your main email client, you’ll want to have a beautiful signature in your messages, and, for this, we have a step-by-step showing you how to do it!

 How to add an email signature to Thunderbird

-A little different from all the other ways of pasting an email signature, in Thunderbird, you’ll need to paste the HTML code of the signature, which is not that hard.
+A little different from all the other ways of pasting an email signature, you’ll need to paste the HTML code of the signature in Thunderbird, which is not that hard.
 Let

 With Thunderbird open, go to the Settings of your email account, as you can see below: